 He wanted to know more, and this other [Renegade] seemed like they intended to give him just that.
 Without breaking eye contact, Fenris backed away until he could lean against a wall with his weapon still on standby.
 He was ready to listen, but that didn’t mean he would also drop his guard.

 The [Renegade] studied the body language in front of them and determined the situation to be progressing smoothly in their favor.

 “Hmm… It might make things more interesting if I let you in on something else, but before we get to that…”

-Stepping out of the shadows, the figure revealed themselves to be a girl with pale skin and long midnight-blue hair in a dirty white kimono.
+The figure stepped out of the shadows, revealing themselves to be a girl with pale skin and long midnight-blue hair in a dirty white kimono.
 A shawl was wrapped around her shoulders to provide her with some resistance to the chills of the night wind.

 “…Pleased to make your acquaintance, Fenris,” she said, courtesying him a slight bow.
 “My name is Rio Kiyodera.”